-Annual study ranks the states by the rate of females killed by males in advance of Domestic Violence Awareness Month in October
+Annual Violence Policy Center study ranks the states by the rate of females killed by males in advance of Domestic Violence Awareness Month in October

-Washington, DC — More than 2,000 women were murdered by men in 2020 and the most common weapon used was a gun, according to the most recent edition of the annual Violence Policy Center (VPC) study When Men Murder Women: An Analysis of 2020 Homicide Data.
+Washington, DC — Nine out of 10 Black women murdered by men are killed by someone they know, most often with a gun, according to the new Violence Policy Center (VPC) study When Men Murder Women: An Analysis of 2020 Homicide Data.

 Each year the VPC releases this report in advance of Domestic Violence Awareness Month in October.
 The study uses 2020 data, the most recent year for which information is available.
 The study covers homicides involving one female murder victim and one male offender using data from the Federal Bureau of Investigation’s Supplementary Homicide Report.

-- Firearms were the weapons most commonly used by males to murder females in 2020.
-Nationwide, for homicides in which the weapon used could be identified, 61 percent of female victims were shot and killed with a gun.
-Of the homicides committed with guns, 64 percent were killed with handguns.
+Firearms, especially handguns, were the most common weapons used by males to murder Black females.
+When the murder weapon could be identified, 72 percent of Black female victims were shot and killed with guns.
+Within that group, 62 percent were killed with a handgun.

-- The number of females shot and killed by their husband or intimate acquaintance was nearly three times the total number murdered by male strangers using all weapons combined.
+- The number of Black females shot and killed by their husband or intimate acquaintance was more than three times as high as the total number murdered by male strangers using all weapons combined.

 The study calculates the rate of women murdered by men by dividing the total number of females murdered by males in single victim/single offender incidents by the total female population and multiplying the result by 100,000.
+The rate of Black women murdered by men is calculated by dividing the total number of Black females murdered by males by the total Black female population and multiplying the result by 100,000.
 This is the standard and accepted method of comparing fatal levels of gun violence.